coatyio/coaty-js/docs/man/developer-guide.md

 container components have been resolved.
 To do this, set the configuration setting `shouldAutoStart` to `true` in the communication options.
-Otherwise, you have to start the Communication Manager explicitely by invoking the `start` method.
+Otherwise, you have to start the Communication Manager explicitely by invoking its `start` method.

 ### Bootstrap a Coaty container in Angular or Ionic